pensjonatus/flash-fiction/blog/fist-fights.md

 ---
-title: 'Fist Fights'
+title: Fist Fights
 date: '2012-03-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Oh my God, what happened to you?"